SebastianManriqueM/sdom_epe_trainning/training_material/training_sesion_1/1_2_SDOM_Inputs.md

 ### 2.2.2 CFSolar.csv/CFWind.csv
 This file defines the hourly solar/wind capacity factors for each one of the potential sites defined in 2.1.1.
-THis information can be obtained using, for instance [NREL SAM simulations](https://sam.nrel.gov/download.html) or [reV](https://www.nrel.gov/gis/renewable-energy-potential).
+This information can be obtained using, for instance [NLR SAM simulations](https://sam.nrel.gov/download.html) or [reV](https://www.nrel.gov/gis/renewable-energy-potential).

 **CSV file columns:**
 | Field/Column    | Description                                                                                         |Expected type |